≡ Menu

 • Shih Tzus

-As proud owners of a two-year old Pug, we must admit that there were times when we thought maybe our own dog suffered from ocular proptosis simply because “at times” her eyes do seem to be bulging out of her head!
+Now, as proud owners of a two-year-old Pug, we must admit that there were times when we thought our dog might suffer from ocular proptosis simply because “at times,” her eyes seemed to bulge out of her head!

 But that’s not what…

 We’re talking about here.
 Real ocular proptosis isn’t a laughing matter, and it’s not something you’re likely to confuse with any other condition.
-You see, with a “real” case of ocular proptosis, the symptoms you’re going to encounter are much more pronounced than a typical brachycephalic breed’s squashed face is going to produce.
+With a “real” case of ocular proptosis, the symptoms you’ll encounter are much more pronounced than a typical brachycephalic breed’s squashed face will produce.
 With a “real” case of ocular proptosis, you’re likely going to encounter:

 Coupled with: